Wednesday, November 19, 2014

 little something about the history of Liberia, Sierra Leone and the American Colonization Society.

 And the Liberian capital, Monrovia, was named after James Monroe, who supported the colonization of Liberia.
 And "Liberia" comes from "Liberty."
-And that it was settled by a group of former American slaves and aided by the American Colonization Society.
+And it was settled by a group of former American slaves and aided by the American Colonization Society.

 It is unfortunate that it takes a terrible epidemic to remind me about this important connection.
 Ebola or no ebola, we ought to familiarize our students with Liberia and Sierra Leone.
 Whenever I taught about the American Colonization Society in the past, I did at least mention these facts above.
 And students were really amazed and surprised that they had never heard this before.
 Discussing the American Colonization Society opens up a Pandora's box of questions about race in America.
 It is always eye-opening, if uncomfortable, for students to recognize that white abolitionists might be opposed to slavery for racist reasons.